Art

 Name Artist Location Description

-My Heart Resides in Strawberry Hill (Parade of Hearts) Kate Burke 5740 Merriam Drive
+My Heart Resides in Strawberry Hill Kate Burke 5740 Merriam Drive

 Hmmm...
 Joshua Weiner 5191 Merriam Drive This sculpture features a nine-foot tall caterpillar standing next to a 12-foot cairn (stack of river boulders) with a butterfly perched on top.
 This fun art piece was created to playfully explore place-making and identity and is located at Merriam's beautiful Waterfall Park.